sigh/Puzzles/_puzzles/probability/guess_larger_number.md

+---
-# Guess the larger number
+title: Guess the larger number
+---

 I pick two distinct real numbers at random from some arbitrary distribution.
 Then I flip a coin and if it comes up heads, I tell you the larger